The Forgotten County

 Lugh returned to this region as a grown man and warrior of the Tuatha de Dannan.
 He built a fort here, and eventually fulfilled his prophecy and killed Balor in a great battle on the Plain of Moy Tura, in County Sligo.

 It was here that I discovered an intriguing, and possibly little known fact.
 I phoned a journalist friend in Wexford, who is actually from Donegal.
 Upon learning that I was in his home county, he proceeded to list all the things I should see.
 The most intriguing place he mentioned was Rossnowlagh Beach.
 Not only is it viewed as one of the best beaches in Ireland, but is also the area where the former British Prime Minister, Tony Blair, had his first pint of Guinness.
+It turns out that Tony blair’s mother was born in Ireland, and right here in Donegal in fact.
+It seems that a young Tony was taken by his father to a local pub while visiting one time and got his first taste of the local nectar.

 ‘It’s somewhere around that area,’ said Marty.
 ‘I’m not sure exactly where, but just ask anyone and they’ll be able to tell you.’